Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Cycle symmetry for diffusion processes on the circle

-\begin{remark} Intuitively, $T$ is the time needed for $X$ to form a forward or backward cycle for the first time and $X_T-X_0$ characterizes which one of these two cycles is formed.
-Thus the above corollary shows that the forming time of a forward or backward cycle for a diffusion process on the circle is independent of which one of these two cycles is formed.
-This independence result is so important because it shows that the cycle dynamics of any diffusion process on the circle is a Markov renewal process: we only need to wait a random time for the process to form a cycle, toss a coin to decide whether the forward or the backward cycle is formed, and repeat the above procedures independently. \end{remark}

 The proof of the cycle symmetry is divided into three steps.
-First, using the quasi-time reversal invariance of Brownian motion, we shall prove the cycle symmetry for diffusion processes with $\sigma\equiv 1$ and smooth $b$.
-Second, using some transformation techniques, we shall prove the cycle symmetry for diffusion processes with smooth $\sigma$ and $b$.
-Third, using some approximation techniques, we shall prove the cycle symmetry for diffusion processes with general $\sigma$ and $b$.
+First, using the quasi-time-reversal invariance of the Brownian motion, we shall prove the result when $\sigma\equiv 1$ and $b$ is smooth.
+Second, using some transformation techniques, we shall prove the result when $\sigma$ and $b$ are both smooth.
+Third, using some approximation techniques, we shall prove the result when $\sigma$ and $b$ are both continuous.

-For further reference, we introduce some notations.
-Recall that the potential function $U$ of $X$ is defined as